moorepants/learn-multibody-dynamics/generalized-forces.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`generalized-forces` or Jupyter Notebook:
+   :jupyter-download-script:`generalized-forces` or Jupyter Notebook:
-   :jupyter-download:notebook:`generalized-forces`.
+   :jupyter-download-notebook:`generalized-forces`.

 .. jupyter-execute::